 The best alternatives to Readwise Reader

 The closest matches on read-later feel are Matter, Instapaper, and Pocket (shut down but still exported from).
 Keep is a different kind of tool: cheaper, simpler, and built around handing saves to AI agents as markdown.
 Ordered by best match.
-Keep shows up where it ranks, we don't push it up the list.
+Keep is our own product, so we list it as our pick above the ranked list.

 Save anything from the web and get it back as markdown for AI agents or a simple reading feed.